 Famous for having the largest freshwater surface area in Britain, and boasting over 30 islands, Loch Lomond offers some of the best game and coarse fishing in Scotland (and the UK!).
 Fly fishing in this area is particularly good, with fly fishing drifts aplenty.
 For the best boating locations, head to the launch spots at Balmaha and Balloch (two of the most well know areas for fishing holidays in Argyll).

 A fishing trip to the quaint Isle of Mull isn’t complete without some time to the River Bellart.
 This pretty 10-mile straight is a great stop for sea trout.
 Whilst there, look out for the interesting curving stone wall.
-At high tide, it is submerged, but at low tide it traps a range of fish – an imaginative set-up, built years ago by families relying on fishing to make ends meet.
+At high tide, it is submerged, but at low tide, it traps a range of fish – an imaginative set-up, built years ago by families relying on fishing to make ends meet.

-Loch Nell is a 2-mile loch, know for great catches of arctic charr, sea trout, salmon and brown trout.
+Loch Nell is a 2-mile loch, known for great catches of arctic charr, sea trout, salmon and brown trout.
 It’s a pleasant little spot that’s close to most visitor towns and is easily accessible.
 The loch sports a small island to the south, an enjoyable place to perch whilst you fish.

-Google the River Goil, and one of it’s main attraction listings is fishing!
-This spot is the perfect for getting away and appreciating the tranquil surroundings, especially the shoreline of historic Carrick Castle.
+Google the River Goil, and one of its main attraction listings is fishing!
+This spot is perfect for getting away and appreciating the tranquil surroundings, especially the shoreline of historic Carrick Castle.
 Shoals of mackerel are relatively easy to come across from June to October, whilst cod and pollack can be found all year round.
-This one is ideal location to cast your rod and unwind.
+This one is an ideal location to cast your rod and unwind.

 Loch Fyne – St. Catherines Jetty